 As The Association for Size Diversity and Health very well explains it: “When a weight-specific lens is applied to health, the myriad contributing factors affecting an individual’s well-being are usually lost…using a HAES approach puts the focus on [the individual’s] behaviors, unique set of abilities, and available resources, and places them in the context of their life as the primary areas of concern and consideration.
 Each individual will have his/her own strengths and vulnerabilities, and will likely respond to stimuli in their unique way.
 Improving a person’s health is a process that begins by contemplating what it would take to make certain determinants of health available and accessible to different individuals, and not by pathologizing any specific weight.”

 So what do you think of the HAES approach?
 Are you more clear now on what is HAES?
-Do you think it’s a better alternative to a weight centered focus, or do you think otherwise?
-Tell me all about it, below in the comments section!
+Do you think it’s a better alternative to a weight centered focus to health?
+Remember, if you need additional help in this area through a HAES dietitian, you can always schedule with me right here!

 Hi!
 I’m Melissa, Registered Dietitian and mother of two dragons.
 When I’m not talking nutrition you can find me rolling around the floor with my kids, sewing, crafting, cooking or missing the 90s (seriously, music just isn’t the same).
 Read More…